zitadel/zitadel/CONTRIBUTING.md

 ## How to contribute

-We strongly recomend to talk to us before you start contributing to streamline our and your work.
+We strongly recommend to talk to us before you start contributing to streamline our and your work.

 We accept contributions through pull requests.
 You need a github account for that.
 If you are unfamiliar with git have a look at Github's documentation on [creating forks](https://help.github.com/articles/fork-a-repo) and [creating pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 Please draft the pull request as soon as possible.
 Go through the following checklist before you submit the final pull request:

 1. Create a feature branch from the `main`-branch
 1. Make your changes on the new branch
-1. [Merge](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) the lastet commit of the `main`-branch
+1. [Merge](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) the latest commit of the `main`-branch
 1. Use [Semantic Release commit messages](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#type) to simplify creation of release notes.
 In the title of the pull request correct tagging is required and will be requested by the reviewers.
 1. Request a [review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) from one of the authors.
 The reviewers will provide you feedback and approve your changes as soon as they are satisfied.